RiccardoEvangelisti/Four-Souls-Helper/content/bb_treasure-shop.md

 ### Shop Items

-Items in the shop slots are referred to as **shop items**.
-Shop items can be purchased. `Unless otherwise specified, an item’s abilities do not function while it is in the shop, with the exception of triggered abilities that trigger when an item enters or leaves play.`
+Items in the shop slots are referred to as **shop items**. (*thus, top card of treasure deck is not a shop item*)

+Shop items can be purchased.
+Unless otherwise specified, `an item’s abilities do not function while it is in the shop`, with the exception of triggered abilities that trigger when an item enters or leaves play.

 ## Purchasing